 Fundraising through arts for Black Lives Matter Black Lives Matter was just one of the many social movements in recent years that were largely youth-led, where arts also played a central role.
 Arts for Philadelphia was created by a group of Philadelphia artists producing work in response to the protests against police brutality.
-Within 24 hours, its first print benefit raised over \$40,000 for the Philadelphia Community Bail Fund ^[3].
+Within 24 hours, its first print benefit raised over \$40,000 for the Philadelphia Community Bail Fund [3].
+Visual arts for advocacy The lockdown has provided time and space for Singaporeans to express their thoughts and raise awareness about what they care about.
+Visual art is one of the most common shareable mediums (e.g. promoting representation of minority groups via EZ-Link stickers) [4].

-[1] Art for Philadelphia (2020) About Art for Philadelphia [2] NAC (2021) COVID-19 Arts Consumption Study (data from R3, 9 Nov 2020 - 4 Jan 2021 ^[3] The Guardian (2020) Black Lives Matter Tops Art Power List After Year of Driving Change ^[4] The EZ-Link card is a contactless smart card used for the payment of public transportation fares in Singapore.
+- [1] Art for Philadelphia (2020) About Art for Philadelphia - [2] NAC (2021) COVID-19 Arts Consumption Study (data from R3, 9 Nov 2020 4 Jan 2021) - [3] The Guardian (2020) Black Lives Matter Tops Art Power List After Year of Driving Change - [4] The EZ-Link card is a contactless smart card used for the payment of public transportation fares in Singapore.
 How this trend will sustain post pandemic The arts have historically played the role of a mirror to society.
 As digital platforms mature, they provide an increasingly attractive alternative space to traditional venues.
 Artists have already begun exploring new content and modes of engagement to interact with audiences.
 In this two-way mirror, the arts will continue evolving to not just be the voice of the people, but a key medium to connect with and stay relevant to audiences, particularly the youth.
-NAC (2021) COVID-19 Arts Consumption Study (data from R3, 9 Nov 2020 - 4 Jan 2021) Highnunchicken (2018) #highnun 65% of Singapore digital arts audiences view arts as a means to 'help express our thoughts, feelings, and ideas'.
-68% agree that it's important to have arts experiences as part of the school curriculum ^[1] Social discourse online through arts Drawings by HighnunChicken, an Instagram account that features illustrations that make satirical commentary on current social issues.
-Its most viral comic has been shared more than 13,000 times on Facebook ^[2]
+63% of Singapore arts audiences view arts as a means to 'help express our thoughts, feelings, and ideas'.
+65% agree that it is important to have arts experiences as part of the school curriculum [1] Social discourse online through arts Drawings by HighnunChicken, an Instagram account that features illustrations that make satirical commentary on current social issues.
+Its most viral comic has been shared more than 13,000 times on Facebook [2]